AntoineSoetewey/statsandr/content/faq.md

 description: "Frequently asked questions.
 Feel free to contact me if you have any other questions"
 ---

+1. Who is behind this blog?
+What is your background?
+1. Why did you launch this blog?
 1. What technology and theme do you use to write this blog and the articles?
 1. I am new to this blog, to R or to statistics, from where can I start?
+1. Can I use your code or material in my own project?
 1. I would like to replicate an analysis you have done in one of your article, can I have access to the entire code?
 1. I believe there is mistake/bug, what is the best way to report it?
 1. I have a question or I would like to collaborate with you, how can I contact you?
 1. Is it possible to contribute to this blog?
 1. How can I support you and support this blog?
-1. Why did you launch this blog?
+1. I have a question that is not mentioned here.

 This FAQ may be updated with new questions.
 Feel free to [contact me](/contact/) if you have any other questions.

+## 1. Who is behind this blog?
+What is your background?

+Learn who is behind this blog and see more about my background in the [about page](/about/).

+## 2. Why did you launch this blog?

+See why I launched this blog in my article about the [main benefits of having a technical blog](/blog/7-benefits-of-sharing-your-code-in-a-data-science-blog/).

-## 1. What technology and theme do you use to write this blog and the articles?
+## 3. What technology and theme do you use to write this blog and the articles?

 This blog is written in R using the [`{blogdown}` package](https://bookdown.org/yihui/blogdown/) and Hugo, and deployed and hosted via Netlify.

 Regarding the theme, I wanted to focus on the information I provide in my articles and did not want to distract readers with too many features, so I chose the [Renga](https://github.com/nanxstats/hugo-renga) theme, which is a minimalist theme for Hugo/blogdown.
 As the blog evolved, I made minor changes to the code that I considered important.

-The code can be found on [GitHub](https://github.com/AntoineSoetewey/statsandr).
+The code of this website can be found on [GitHub](https://github.com/AntoineSoetewey/statsandr).

-## 2. I am new to this blog, to R or to statistics, from where can I start?
+## 4. I am new to this blog, to R or to statistics, from where can I start?

 If you are new to this blog, you can start with the following articles: